Mail Order Conifer Price List

 Pinus ponderosa ‘Pennock Pass Pincushion’ A seedling selected from seed collected on Pennock Pass which is about 35 miles due west of Ft.
 Collins, this plant has especially tight growth that is well balanced throughout the plant giving it a pincushion look, very dwarf with fresh bright green foliage.
 Growth rate: 1-2”/year.
 Large Tree bands only

-Pinus ponderosa ‘Tasha’ A J.M. selection, from a broom, soft needles, has a special look, from the Vedawoo WY area.
+Pinus ponderosa ‘Tasha’ A J.M. selection, from a broom, soft needles, has a special look, from the Vedawoo, WY area.
 Growth rate: 2-4”/year.
-Large Tree bands only
+Not Available

 Pinus strobiformis, Southwestern White Pine

-Pinus strobiformis ‘Coronado’.
-A Jerry Morris broom selection.
-Collected from the Coronado Foerest in eastern Arizona.
+Pinus strobiformis ‘Coronado’ A Jerry Morris broom selection.
+Collected from the Coronado Forest in eastern Arizona.
 Has a irregular or contorted growth habit, a vigorous grower which puts out 12” of growth and then leans one way or another, Jerry calls it a leaner similar to P. banksiana ‘Uncle Fogy’.
-Growth rate: 6-12”/year.
-Available 1 gal. pots

 Pinus strobiformis ‘Loma Linda’ A J.M. broom selection collected from a ranch near LaJunta Canyon.
 Develops into a tight bun, has extremely short needles for this species, looks more like a Limber pine, except that its needles have the characteristic fine texture of P.strobiformis.
 Growth rate: 2-3”/year.
-Small tree bands and 1 gal pots
+1 gal pots

 The Junipers are the most xeric of the conifers, due to their deep water searching root systems and reduced scaly foliage.
 They are well adapted for hot sunny exposures and dry soils with poor structure and fertility.

-Juniperus scopulorum ‘Woodward’ Originally found growing in the eastern area of this species range, near the town of Woodward OK (Could be a hybrid with J. virginiana Eastern Redcedar ) .
+Juniperus scopulorum ‘Woodward’ Originaly found growing in the eastern area of this species range, near the town of Woodward OK (Could be a hybrid with J. virginiana Eastern Redcedar).
 Has a single stem and a very columnar growth habit, stays within a 5’diameter after 20 years, the prefect tall hedge plant for a tight area.
 Plant on 3-5’ centers.
 Color is on the blue side.
 Growth rate: 6-12”/year.
 Not Available

-Pinus banksiana,’Angel’ Jack Pine A J.M. selection that has a upright contorted growth habit, with light green needles, and elongated white colored buds.
+Pinus banksiana ‘Angel’ A J.M. selection that has a upright contorted growth habit, with light green needles, and elongated white colored buds.
 Growth rate: 3-6”/year.
-Small tree bands and 1 gal. pots
+Small tree bands and Large Tree Bands

 Pinus cembra, Swiss Stone Pine

-Pinus cembra,’Chalet’ Swiss Stone Pine Has a narrow upright growth habit, grafted on our native Limber Pine.
+Pinus cembra ’Chalet’ Has a narrow upright growth habit, grafted on our native Limber Pine.
 Growth rate: 3-6”/year.
-Small tree bands and 1 gal pots
+1 gal pots

-Pinus cembra,’Nana’ Swiss Stone Pine Similar to Chalet but a bit slower growing, also grafted onto Limber Pine.
+Pinus cembra,’Nana’ Similar to Chalet but a bit slower growing, also grafted onto Limber Pine.
 Growth rate: 3-6”/year.
-Small tree bands and 1 gal pots
+1 gal pots

-Pinus densiflora ‘Low Glow’ Japanese Red Pine A squat dense dwarf globe with bright green foliage.
-Growth rate: 3-4”/year.
-Small tree bands and 1gal. pots 7
+Pinus densiflora, ‘Low Glow’ A squat dense dwarf globe with bright green foliage.

-Pinus leucodermis Bosnian Pine ‘Irish Bell’ A dwarf selection that grows like a small squat bush, deep green color.
+Pinus leucodermis ‘Irish Bell’ A dwarf selection that grows like a small squat bush, deep green color.
 Growth rate: 1-3”/year.
-1 gal. only.
+Small Tree Bands

-Pinus leucodermis Bosnian Pine ‘Slim Whitey’ A Laporte Ave. selection that has a narrow upright habit and expressive whitish young bark coloring, grows to 25’ in 25 years.
+Pinus leucodermis, ‘Slim Whitey’ A Laporte Ave. selection that has a narrow upright habit and expressive whitish young bark coloring, grows to 25’ in 25 years.
 Growth rate: 3-6”/year.
-Large tree bands and 1 gal pots
+1 gal pots

 Found growing throughout the mountains of Europe, hundreds of selections have been made.
 Generally forms a multi-stemmed tree to 25’ tall.
 Easily grown in many different soil types.
 Growth rate: 3-12”/year.

-Pinus mugo Mugo Pine ‘Jakobsen’ Dwarf selection that has a irregular contorted growth habit, stems have compacted oval shape, very different from the other selections.
+Pinus mugo ‘Jakobsen’ Dwarf selection that has an irregular contorted growth habit, stems have compacted oval shape, very different from the other selections.
 Dark green needles form a twisted slow clumpy growth that is quite unusual.
 Most likely a genetic sport selection.
 Growth rate: 1-3”/year.
 Not available

-Pinus mugo Mugo Pine ‘Sherwood Compact’ Slow growing selection, nice short needles.
+Pinus mugo ‘Sherwood Compact’ Slow growing selection, nice short needles.
 Excellent choice for the small garden or rock garden.
 Growth rate: 1-3”/year.
 Small and Large Tree Bands

 Easily grown pine native to most all of eastern and southern Europe’s mountains.
 Very adaptable to alkaline soils and dry windy climates.
 Fast growing and insect resistant when irrigated, grows to 60-80’ in cultivation.
 I use it primarily as my root stock for two needle pines.
 Growth rate: 12-18”year.

-Pinus nigra Austrian Pine ‘Arnolds Sentinel’ A very upright growing selection from the Arnold Arboretum in Boston, great plant for a thin tall spire, or a tall hedge to block you neighbor’s RV or boat.
+Pinus nigra ‘Arnolds Sentinel’ A very upright growing selection from the Arnold Arboretum in Boston, great plant for a thin tall spire, or a tall hedge to block the neighbor’s RV or boat.
 Expect 30’ in height and 6’ in width after 10 to 15 years.
 Growth rate: 12-18”/year.
-1 gal pots only
+Large Tree Bands only

-Pinus nigra Austrian Pine ‘Helga’ Slow growing dwarf with a bush like form, dense bright needles and white buds.
+Pinus nigra ‘Helga’ Slow growing dwarf with a bush like form, dense bright needles and white buds.
 Selection came from Germany.
 Growth rate: 1-3”/year.
-1 gal. pots only
+Not Available

-Pinus nigra Austrian Pine ‘Pinehurst’ A J.M. broom selection from a tree growing on the Pinehurst golf course, first collected in 1986.
+Pinus nigra ‘Pinehurst’ A J.M. broom selection from a tree growing on the Pinehurst golf course, first collected in 1986.
 Very tight growth similar to Helga.
 Growth rate: 1-3”/year.
-1 gal. pots only
+Not Available

-Pinus nigra Austrian Pine ‘Windswept’ A selection made by David Salman of Santa Fe Greenhouses.
-The original tree had a contorted horizontal growth habit like those pines found growing high in mountains at treeline, a good choice to put into a bonsai training program.
+Pinus nigra ‘Windswept’ A selection made by David Salman of Santa Fe Greenhouses.
+The original tree had a contorted horizontal growth habit like those pines found growing high in mountains at tree line, a good choice to put into a bonsai training program.
 Short needles and dark green color.
 Growth rate: 3-6”/year.
-1 gal. only

-Pinus strobus Eastern White Pine ‘Blue Shag’ A slow growing bush type white pine, with good blue green color and a clumpy irregular mounding shape.
+Pinus strobus ‘Blue Shag’ A slow growing bush type white pine, with good blue green color and a clumpy irregular mounding shape.
 Can be kept under 3’tall and 3’wide even after 15 years of growth if pruned in early spring every two or three years.
 Growth rate: 3-6”/year.
-Small tree bands and 1 gal. pots
+Large tree bands and 1 gal. pots

 Pinus sylvestris ‘Albyns’ A prostrate dwarf selection that has thick bluish needles easily grown and very vigorous.
 A good trailer that will crawl over the largest rock or retaining wall.
 Growth rate: 4-8”/year.
 Not available